eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ##### 1.8.2.1 Windows

-On Windows, to uninstall the Cyclone DDS you can either doing it from the windows application control panned (Programs and Features in Control Panel) or using the product installer; in this case, start-up the Cyclone DDS product installer again, and select 'Remove'.
+On Windows, to uninstall the Cyclone DDS you can either do it from the windows application control panned (Programs and Features in Control Panel) or using the product installer; in this case, start-up the Cyclone DDS product installer again, and select 'Remove'.

 <div align=center> <img src="src/figs/1.8.2.1.png"></div>